 California Car Window Tint Laws

 California car window tint laws are some of the strictest in the country.
-We already show the laws above for your assistance.
+We have already shown the laws above for your assistance.

 If you are caught with an illegal tint in California, you may be fined, and your car may be required to be inspected.
 The fine for illegal tint is $250 for the first offense and $500 for each subsequent offense.